Why more sales teams should embrace a leaderboard

 Improved coaching model

 The best coaches will tell you that data is one of their most powerful tools.
 Adding leaderboards to your set of sales management tools allows leaders to pinpoint where your team is struggling, which efforts need more attention and which regular tasks aren’t moving the needle enough to drive results.
+It enables you to use the power of visual communication to convey every team member's performance.

 Insights like this offer MASSIVE value for team development.
 The leaderboard can help a leader identify a weak link who needs to be encouraged—or let go.
 It can help a leader identify gaps in their team’s schedules.